 top of page

-Introductory Weekend in Group Analysis
+Introductory Weekend: Experience Group Analysis at IGA

 Convenors: Kim Spicer and Kate Taylor